avimishra016/poly112/README.md

 Have fun Playing Poly112!

 ## How to run the project
-To run this project, download all the files from the repository and store it in a folder.
-Then run the file called app.py.
+To run this project, download all the files from the repository and store it in a folder. <br />
+Note: This code doesn't use any extra libraries or modules that need to be installed. <br />
+Finally, run the file called app.py.
 This will start up your game!